ptown2/GLMVS/lua/gamemodes/README_LAYOUT.txt

 end

--- NOTE: Recommended only for TTT or to make the gamemode delay the round end time. function GAME:OnStartVote()
-	-- What you should do when the votemap opens.
-Skips when the function is ignored. end

--- NOTE: Use this to get the time left for the next round or next map.
+-- NOTE: Use this to get the time left for the next round or next map or w/e.
 -- RETURN: Integer
 function GAME:GetEndTime()
 	-- How long is the wait?
 Returns 0 when the function is ignored end

+-- NOTE: This is called upon the HookEnd variable you've placed.
--- NOTE: Use this only when the gamemode supports overriding the mapcycle system and does everything above like the three functions.
+-- NOTE 2: Use this only when the gamemode has roundmax and currentround values.
--- NOTE 2: Must be called within two hooks (THAT ARE BOTH CALLED WITHIN GAMEMODE STATES / WHATEVER), otherwise a function overriding in GAME:Initialize and a timer.Simple in this one must be made.
+-- NOTE 3: Don't use this if the hook you're using is called to DIRECTLY change the map.
+Use the HookMap for that hook in specific.
 -- RETURN: Boolean
 function GAME:ShouldRestartRound()
 	-- Should the votemap not open when the round is resetting?
+Skips when the function is ignored. end

+-- NOTE: Recommended only to use a timer.Simple in order to call GLMVS_EndVote.
+-- NOTE 2: Don't use this if the gamemode handles another hook to call when it is time to change map.
+(Look gm_zs.lua) function GAME:OnStartVote()
+	-- What you should do when the votemap opens.
 Skips when the function is ignored. end